Closed

 To be eligible for the ÉcoPerformance — Recommissioning of building mechanical systems program, you must:

-The building must be located in Quebec.
+The applicant must be an eligible participant type with a site in Quebec.

 What expenses are eligible under ÉcoPerformance — Recommissioning of building mechanical systems?